weewx/weewx/docs/quickstarts/v5-upgrade.md

     Note that your old V4.x code will still be under `/home/weewx/bin` (`/Users/Shared/weewx` for macOS).

-To avoid confusing yourself and any tools that you might use, you should consider moving it aside.
+To avoid confusing yourself and any tools that you might use, you should consider moving your old code aside.
 Unfortunately, you cannot simply rename it, because your `user` directory is located underneath, so you would lose access to it and any extensions it might contain.
 Here's how to do it without disturbing the things you want to keep:

 === "Linux"